-$\mbox{\rm AIP}$ is one of several metabolic disorders caused by an enzymatic defect in the heme biosynthesis pathway.
-Partial deficiency of a continued on page 3 >
+AIP is one of several metabolic disorders caused by an enzymatic defect in the heme biosynthesis pathway.
+Partial deficiency of a

 Over several years, Ms. Long's undiagnosed condition caused her constant pain and eventually led to a severe attack that left her paralyzed, forcing her to be hospitalized in her home state